tom-w-nicholls/react-django-leaflet/README.md

 # react-django-leaflet
-Quick Demonstration of a basic Django/React/Leaflet project running in Docker
+<h1> A Quick Demonstration of a basic Django/React/Leaflet project running in Docker</h1>

 Run locally using the commands: